squiduu/klue-dst-as-prompting/README.md

 |KLUE-RoBERTa-large|50.22 %|92.23 %|
 |**KE-T5-base (Ours)**|**71.19 %**|**99.25 %**|

+The pre-trained LM used in this repository is [KE-T5-base](https://github.com/AIRC-KETI/ke-t5).

 ## Installation
 This repository is available in Ubuntu 20.04 LTS, and it is not tested in other OS.
 ```